 The Ombudsman will investigate a complaint if there is reason to suspect unlawful conduct or neglect of duty by an official.

 Investigation is initiated

 During this investigation, the Ombudsman gives the official or authority concerned a hearing and requests studies and submissions.
-She can obtain additional reports by ordering investigators from her office to conduct enquiries.
-If necessary, she can ask the police to help by investigating a matter.
+The Ombudsman can obtain additional reports by ordering investigators to conduct enquiries.
+If necessary, the Ombudsman can ask the police to help by investigating a matter.

 Complaint documents are generally public.
 However, the law requires that information concerning, for example, a complainant's state of health or social benefits be kept secret.

 The name of the complainant becomes known to the subject of the complaint when the latter is given the opportunity to present his or her view of the matter.